belle2/basf2/online_book/prerequisites/python.rst

     **Objectives**:

-      * Get familiar with python
+      * Get more familiar with python
       * Understand how to manipulate and plot data with ``root_pandas``

 High Energy Physics (HEP) analyses are too complex to be done with pen, paper